Info for Religious and Non-Religious Students Abroad

 Religion is an important part of many cultures around the world.
 Learning about the beliefs and practices of the people where you are studying can give you new insights into their way of life.
 Religion can also affect the way you are perceived by people around you while studying or traveling.
 Students should research the predominate religious beliefs in the area where they are going to be studying, as well as attitudes towards differing belief systems.

-Before going abroad, students should consider the role of history in the culture and the history of the country they will be visiting.
-It can be helpful to investigate topics such as the dominant or majority religion, tolerance towards various beliefs, and laws concerning religion.
+Before going abroad, students should consider the role of the history of the culture and the history of the country they will be visiting.
+It can be helpful to investigate topics such as the dominant or majority religion, tolerance towards various beliefs, and the laws concerning religion of their prospective regions of study.
 The U.S. Department of State issues an annual report on international religious freedom.
 Students looking for further information can also access the Human Rights Report, as well as the Advancing Freedom and Democracy Report.

 For some students, studying abroad may be their first experience as a member of the religious majority or minority.
 This change in perspective can be educational, but it is important to consider how that affects daily practice of your religion.
 Students should consider whether it will be appropriate to wear religious symbols or clothing, as well as the availability of places of worship or worship services.
-This may be difficult to research online, but students can contact a Study Abroad Mentor who has studied in that country or speak to an advisor.
+This may be difficult to research online, but students can contact a Study Abroad Advisor to discuss this further.

 Tips for Religious Identity Abroad